greenfiling/servemanager-client/README.md

                           .build();
 ```

-Once an ApiHandle is created, it can be used to create the individual enpoint clients:
+Once an ApiHandle is created, it can be used to create the individual endpoint clients:

 ```java
 JobClient client = new JobClient(apiHandle);
 ```

 While more than one ApiHandle can be created, typically only one is needed for an application.
-Similarly, there's not really any reason to create more than one client endoint object per application.
+Similarly, there's not really any reason to create more than one client endpoint object per application.

 #### Data Model

 The data model hews strongly to the documentation.
-Each endpoint has a dedicated read object matching the read and index documentation (eg `Job` for `JobClient`), and come have a submit object.
+Each endpoint has a dedicated read object matching the read and index documentation (e.g., `Job` for `JobClient`), and some have a submit object.
 There are also support objects that do not match endpoint definitions but are needed to create the object in Java.
 For instance, there is a LineItem class.

 There are two container classes used to wrap the endpoint object, `Show<>` and `Index<>`.  `Show<>` is the wrapper for a single object, accessible via `.getData()`.  `Index<>` is the wrapper for a list of objects, as returned by the `index()` interface, and `.getData()` returns an array of objects.

 #### Reading (show)